jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

   import unittest
   import dictionaries

-the terminal displays a :doc:`/exceptions/ModuleNotFoundError`\  which I add to the list of exceptions encountered
+the terminal shows a :doc:`/exceptions/ModuleNotFoundError`\  which I add to the list of exceptions encountered

 .. code-block:: python